Ingrid Farreras, Ph.D.

 1) in collaboration with Dr. Elizabeth MacDougall at Bridgewater College (Virginia):

-c) the psychometric validation of a Palliative Care Death and Dying Concerns Scale we developed with Hospice and cancer patients, comparing outcomes by type of cancer, stage of cancer, and across sex, age, race/ethnicity, and religion/spirituality
+b) the psychometric validation of a Palliative Care Death and Dying Concerns Scale for hospice and cancer patients

-a) the psychometric validation of a Spanish-language version of the Multidimensional Orientation Toward Dying and Death Inventory measuring both the fear and acceptance of dying and death
+3) in collaboration with psychologists at the CEU San Pablo University in Madrid, Spain: the psychometric validation of a Spanish-language version of the Multidimensional Orientation Toward Dying and Death Inventory measuring both the fear and acceptance of dying and death